Comrat Regional History Museum

 Gagauz historical museum - unique collection on the Turkic Christian ethnicity

-Comrat Regional History Museum is Moldova only museum dedicated exclusively to Gagauz history and culture — located on Lenin 162 in Comrat, inaugurated 1973 under Soviet rule, fully renovated 2014 with Turkish funding.
-The 8,500-piece collection covers: Gagauz origins (theories of descent from Turkic Pechenegs, Cumans and Oghuz, 10th-12th c), migration from Bulgaria to Bessarabia (18th-19th c under the Russian Tsar to colonise Bugeac), traditional Gagauz village life (textiles — kovor and karpe, Beșalma ceramics, musical instruments — kemençe and davul, traditional folk costumes with men fez and women shawl), traditional economy (Karakul sheep raising, viticulture, pumpkin and grape agriculture), Soviet period and 1989-1990 linguistic conflict, declaration of Gagauz autonomy in 1994.
-Ethnographic hall fully reconstructs a 1900s traditional Gagauz house (furniture, hearth, cradle).
+The Comrat Regional History Museum is one of the few museums in Moldova devoted to Gagauz history and culture - on Strada Lenin 162 in Comrat, inaugurated in 1969 under Soviet rule and fully renovated in 2014 with Turkish funding.
+Its 70,000+ pieces cover the origins of the Gagauz (theories of descent from Pechenegs, Cumans and Turkic Oghuz, 10th-12th c.), the migration from Bulgaria to Bessarabia (18th-19th c., under the Russian tsar to colonise the Bugeac), traditional Gagauz village life (weaving - kovor and karpe, Beșalma ceramics, instruments - kemençe and davul, folk costumes with the men's fez and women's shawl), the traditional economy (karakul sheep, winemaking, melon and grape growing), the Soviet period and the 1989-1990 language conflict, and the declaration of Gagauz autonomy in 1994.
+The ethnography hall fully recreates a traditional Gagauz house of the 1900s (furniture, hearth, cradle).
 Guided tours (RO/RU/EN/Gagauz), 1.5-2 hours.
 Essential for understanding the Gagauz minority.

 - Reconstructed 1900s Gagauz house